 To help treat stress urinary incontinence (SUI), your surgeon may do a procedure called pubovaginal sling surgery.
-A “sling” of tissue is placed like a hammock under the bladder and urethra.
+A “sling” of tissue or mesh is placed like a hammock under the bladder and urethra.
 The sling helps support the bladder and urethra firmly in place.
 This helps keep the urethra closed to prevent urine leakage.
 Your surgery will take about 2 hour(s).
 You will be asked to do some things at home to prepare for surgery.
 Below are guidelines to help you get ready.
 If you have any questions, call your nurse or doctor.

 Have any tests that your doctor orders.

 Tell your doctor about aspirin and other medicines, vitamins, or herbs you take.
 Ask if you should stop taking them before surgery.

 Stop smoking to help reduce your risks during surgery.

 If you have been given any prescriptions to fill, do this before surgery.

 You may be asked to give yourself an enema.
 This cleans out your bowels for surgery.
 You’ll be told how to do it.

 Follow any directions you are given for taking medicines and for not eating or drinking before surgery.